|Course Length:||3 Years Full-Time|

 You will study a wide range of subjects including health, anatomy and physiology, social sciences, perioperative care, communication, drug calculations, perioperative skills and procedures, and interdisciplinary teamwork.

-Year 1 modules cover issues including maintaining health and safety in clinical practice, applied anatomy and physiology in perioperative practice and an introduction to the principles of perioperative practice.
+Year 1 modules cover issues include maintaining health and safety in clinical practice, applied anatomy and physiology in perioperative practice, as well as an introduction to surgery and anaesthetics and an overview of basic pharmacology.

 How will I study?